NikolaLohinski/ace/README_master.md

 ![licence](https://img.shields.io/github/license/nikolalohinski/ace.svg)
 ![size](https://img.shields.io/github/repo-size/nikolalohinski/ace.svg)

-_This is an entertaining application built with VueJS to play the popular french card game Coinche.
+_An entertaining app built with VueJS of the popular french card game Coinche.
 It is currently under development._

 ### Master branch

-This the actual app build available following [this link](https://nikolalohinski.github.io/ace).
+This is the actual app build available following [this link](https://nikolalohinski.github.io/ace).

 If you are interested in the source code, please take a look at the [`production branch`](https://github.com/NikolaLohinski/ace/tree/production).